Young woman EPS representative

 Step 1:

-Your doctor will select program offerings for which you will be evaluated and fill in
+You can enroll digitally by visiting LEQEMBIEnrollment.com.
+Your healthcare provider will select program offerings for which you will be evaluated and provide any additional information required.

-for the programs selected.
-Your doctor may assist you in completing your portion of the form.
+You'll need to complete all patient sections of the form and provide required signatures for the program selected.
+Your healthcare provider may assist you in completing your portion of the form.

 Step 2:

-What happens after my doctor and I enroll?
+What happens after my healthcare provider and I enroll?

 Eisai cannot guarantee payment of any claim.
 Coding, coverage, and reimbursement may vary significantly by payer, plan, patient, and setting of care.
 Actual coverage and reimbursement decisions are made by individual payers following the receipt of claims.
 For additional information, customers should consult with their payers for all relevant coding, reimbursement, and coverage requirements.
 It is the sole responsibility of the provider to select the proper code and ensure the accuracy of all claims used in seeking reimbursement.
 All services must be medically appropriate and properly supported in the patient medical record.